 The EveryLibrary Institute supports new and creative initiatives for social change by sponsoring mission-aligned projects that don't yet have, or may not even want to have, their own 501(c)3 status.

-As a 501(c)3 non-profit organization ourselves, the EveryLibrary Institute can act as a fiscal sponsor or fiscal agent for smaller organizations or projects that either do not have or do not want to become a registered 501(c)3 themselves.
-The main condition for a fiscal sponsorship is that our programs are complementary and that the work is done by the organization (or group of individuals) aligns with our mission, purpose, and charter.
+As a 501(c)3 non-profit organization ourselves, the EveryLibrary Institute acts as a fiscal sponsor or fiscal agent for smaller organizations or projects that either do not have or do not want to become a registered 501(c)3 themselves.
+The main condition for a fiscal sponsorship is that our programs are complementary and that the work being done by the organization (or group of individuals) aligns with our mission, purpose, and charter.